 Leading an active lifestyle is an important component to staying healthy, but participating in sports can leave you vulnerable to injury, even if you’re wearing a helmet or other protective athletic gear.

 Each year, there are between 1.6 and 3.8 million sports-related concussions in the United States alone.
 Because many concussions go unreported, it is difficult to estimate precisely the rate of concussion in any sport.

 Concussion symptoms differ with each individual, and knowing when it is safe for an athlete to return to play is not always clear.

 The recognition and management of concussion in athletes can be difficult for a number of reasons:

-Many coaches and other team personnel may have limited training in recognizing signs of concussion and therefore may not accurately diagnose the injury when it has occurred.
+- Post-concussion symptoms can be quite subtle and may go unnoticed by the athlete, team medical staff, or coaches.
+Many coaches and other team personnel may have limited training in recognizing signs and symptoms of concussion and therefore may not accurately diagnose the injury when it has occurred.

-Traditional neurological and radiological procedures, such as CT, MRI, and BEG, although invaluable in discerning more serious head injuries, are not consistently useful in evaluating the effects of mild head injuries.
+- Traditional neurological and radiological procedures — such as CT, MRI, and BEG — although invaluable in discerning more serious head injuries, are not consistently useful in evaluating the effects of mild head injuries.

 Content on this page is for informational purposes only.
 If injured, please consult a physician.